Confessions of a Heartworker

 < Previous: Confessions of a Heartworker: Ground Zero

 I am Ann Skinner, otherwise known as The Heartworker.
-I am a personal leadership coach, a writer and doodle artist as well as the bestselling author of The Art of Contribution.
+I am a personal leadership coach, doodle artist, writer and the bestselling author of The Art of Contribution.
 All my work aims to inspire us to reconnect to our very essence so we can reclaim all of who we are – intuitive, creative and heartfelt beings.

 If you are interested in working with me, you can contact me at email@example.com.